 Diego began talking about his introduction to product management and how that eventually led him to Box.
 From there, the company has a clear vision and Diego had to embrace it and then make it his own to take the product to new heights.

-“In my case, the vision was already in place, for Box in particular, from the founding CEO, Aaron, who basically has been not only communicating but truly leading the transformation of the company to become the content cloud.
+“In my case, the vision was already in place from the founding CEO, Aaron, who basically has been not only communicating but truly leading the transformation of the company to become the content cloud.
 Box is the content cloud.
 What does that mean for product?
 What do we need to do in product to realize that vision, that meta-vision?
-The product vision is what came next and I’ve been leading that part and I’m very excited about what’s coming next.
-So the transformation of that general vision of being the content cloud, what do you need to do to make that happen?
-What are the components that make that content cloud?
-What are the actions that we want to enable and facilitate our customers to realize that?

-There is a virtuous life cycle of actions that you can take where you may want to ingest content or generate it, you may want to modify that content, you may want to share, you may want to collaborate, you may want to sign or do approvals on that content, you may want to archive it, you may want to run analytics on it.
+There is a virtuous life cycle of actions that you can take to ingest content or generate it, modify that content, share it, collaborate, sign or do approvals on that content, archive it, or run analytics on it.
 There are many things you can do on that content.
-So some of them existed, some of them didn’t or have not yet been added to Box per se, but we have partners that do.

 This content is produced in partnership with Mighty Capital, a Silicon Valley venture capital firm, turning ideas with traction into products that win.Mighty Capital